 The Tenth Circuit held that the District Court properly dismissed the majority of the Plaintiff’s claims at the motion to dismiss stage and properly granted Credit Suisse summary judgment on the two remaining claims.
 Specifically, the Tenth Circuit held that Plaintiff’s alleged injuries were derivative of the Club’s; Plaintiff’s breach of contract claim was barred by an exculpation clause in the Club’s bankruptcy plan of reorganization; collateral estoppel precluded Plaintiff from re-arguing that Credit Suisse controlled the third party that sought to collect against Plaintiff; and Plaintiff failed to show that Credit Suisse caused his alleged injuries.
 The Tenth Circuit’s opinion was issued following oral arguments before a panel that included the Honorable Neil Gorsuch, now a nominee to the U.S. Supreme Court, although he did not participate in the order and judgment, which was issued after his nomination.

-The Weil team included partners David Lender and Gregory Silbert, counsel Kevin Meade and associate Arielle Gordon in the New York office, and partner Ray Guy and associates John O’Connor and Olivia Miller in the Dallas office.
+The Weil team included partners David Lender and Gregory Silbert, counsel Kevin Meade and associate Arielle Gordon in the New York office, and associates John O’Connor and Olivia Miller in the Dallas office.